"Is it possible to create audio and video content on Ubuntu?"

 Top 3.
 PiTiVi Video Editor

-PiTiVi is a free video editing software Ubuntu can operate and use for processing videos using the Gstreamer Framework.
+PiTiVi is a free Ubuntu video editing software that can be operated and used for processing videos using the Gstreamer Framework.
 Configured with compact coding, it takes minimal space on your system for faster performance.
 You can get this software from the Ubuntu repository to download and work using the pre-assembled kits.

 - Keyframe curves